singhster7/singhster7/README.md

 </h3>
 <strong>
- I specialise in Frontend Web Development and have strong grasp of JavaScript Concepts as well as it's frameworks</strong>
+ I specialise in Frontend Web Development and have strong grasp of JavaScript Concepts as well as it's frameworks like React and Angular</strong>

 ## 📫 Find me at: